SofaDefrost/Shell/Doc/RestShapeModifier.rst

 1) Store result in ``positions`` and ``triangles`` arguments
 2) Link to some ``TriangleSetTopolgyContainer`` and change this one

+I think the 1) is maybe more "generic" (you could also add an output to update the segments)

 Process Description
 ====================